mhmdnsr-dev/booking-investigation/Elshowehy/booking-module-investigation.md

 # ✈️ Booking Module Investigation – Front/Back Contract Review

 Welcome aboard!
 This document captures the ongoing work and analysis related to the **Booking Module** of our system.
-The goal?
-To modernize, simplify, and document the backend/frontend contracts — with elegance and no nonsense (well, maybe a little).

 ---

 ### 🎯 Objective

 Break down the legacy structure of booking-related pages and endpoints
-→ Compare them to modern, RESTful API's, Angular-friendly alternatives
-→ Recommend transformations that make the codebase cleaner, leaner, and future-proof.

 ---